 Basically, the opposite of talking therapy, in Dramatherapy the client fulfils a very active role of “doing”.

 The dramatic elements that are contained could be countless: role play, enhancement, storytelling and many more.

 Sometimes talking therapies can reach a “stagnant” point with clients.
 For centuries arts have been used in order to access a deeper level in the human psyche.
 Within the safety of using metaphors clients can easily access a much deeper psychotherapeutic level than talking therapy.

-This 4 day (two weekends a month) training will cover the following:
+This 4 day (four Satursdays) training will cover the following:

 - Some theory behind Dramatherapy (conceptual sources, elements, techniques, stages and some of the models);

 - Metaphors: the use of and the importance of metaphors in Dramatherapy;